 Migrate from on-premise MS SQL to AWS RDS PostgreSQL database – continuous replication

-The main players in one AWS DMS migration process are replication instance, endpoints and migration task.
+The main players in one AWS DMS migration process are replication instances, endpoints, and migration tasks.

 how DMS operates